guluc3m/report-template-typst/uc3mreport.typ

 /// - team (str, none): Team name (optional)
 /// - language (str): Report language, either `"es"` or `"en"`
 /// - toc (boolean): Whether to show the table of contents (`true`) or not (`false`)
-/// - bibliography-content (content): Bibliography contents, usually calling `bibliography`.
+/// - bibliography-content (content, none): Bibliography contents, usually calling `bibliography`.
 /// - chapter_on_new_page (bool):  Whether to start each chapter on a new page (`true`) or not (`false`)
 /// - doc (content): Document contents
 /// -> content